square/wire/README.md

 Wire
 ====

-*“A man got to have a code!”* - Omar Little
+*“A man must have a code!”* - Bunk Moreland

 See the [project website][wire] for documentation and APIs.